Create your First Cucumber Script (2 Examples)

 end

-Run the code in command prompt and you get
+Run the code in command prompt and you will see the following output.

 Verify Output When Email id is Entered or Not Entered